 - Amex Gold: 25,000 Membership Rewards after spending $2000 in the first 3 months

-With the point value of these two points programs being about the same, obviously, the 50,000 Ultimate Rewards that come with the Chase Sapphire Preferred are better.
+With the point value of these two points programs being similar, obviously, the 60,000 Ultimate Rewards that come with the Chase Sapphire Preferred are better.
 But, they’re only better if you’re able to meet the minimum spend.
 If you can’t reach that minimum spend, the 25,000 Membership Rewards from the Amex Gold would be better.

 Best Introductory Offer: Chase Sapphire Preferred